AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

             - ~/amos_data/conversational-tax-mongo:/data/db
 ```

-And this one for the develop branch:
+And this one for the develop branch (/home/docker/amos_scripts/develop/docker-compose.yml):

 ```
 version: '2'